rwwh/exportiphoto/README.md

 Installing PIL
 --------------
-If you have macports, run "sudo port install py26-pil"
+If you have macports, run this:

+   > sudo port install py26-pil

+Note that you'll have to use python2.6 to run the script; e.g.,

+    > python2.6 exportiphoto ...